 - 2 eggs, lightly beaten

-- 1/2 cup melted coconut oil (may substitute melted butter or oil of choice; see notes)
+- 1/2 cup melted extra virgin coconut oil or butter* (may substitute neutral tasting oil of choice)

 - 1 1/2 teaspoons vanilla extract